How To Choose The Right Color Palette for Your Brand?

 Explore the Meaning Behind Each Color

-After identifying your brand personality, the next step is to pick the colors that will allow it to shine through.
+After identifying your brand personality, the next step is choosing colors that will allow it to shine through.
 As part of this process, you need to explore color psychology to understand the meaning conveyed by each color.

-For instance, green, when paired with blue, creates a soothing and calming effect –making the combination great for brands that want to put their audiences at ease.
-However, the same green, when combined with yellow and pink, screams ‘fun’, which is why it is common to find these colors in candy stores or toy shops.
+For instance, green, when paired with blue, creates a soothing and calming effect – making the combination great for brands that want to put their audiences at ease.
+However, the same green, when combined with yellow and pink, screams ‘fun’, which is why it is common to find these as main colors in candy stores or toy shops.

-Hence, the meaning of a color can vary, depending upon the other colors that it is paired with, as well as upon the cultural and contextual connotations.
-Having said that, there are unique color trends for every industry, some of which are discussed below:
+So, the meaning of a color can vary, depending upon the other colors that it is paired with, as well as upon the cultural and contextual connotations.
+But some common meanings and associations are:

 • Food Industry: Restaurants often go for yellow, orange, and red, since these colors trigger appetite.
 Food brands wanting to promote wellbeing, nutrition, or organic products, might opt for green.
 Dessert or sweet brands often go for pink or blue.